-It is easier to scrape the frosting and cover the cake than it is to Scrap the cake and attempt to make a new one.
+It is easier to scrape the frosting and cover the cake than to Scrap the cake and attempt to make a new one.

 This is ingrained all the way up the hierarchy, and people would rather keep their heads down, follow some new fad in personal development, then really explore the organizational system and improve it.

-I find many teams, managers, people know that the system is shit they just don’t know how or don’t have the skills & knowledge to fix it, or cannot stop because they are already so deep that they are asphyxiating in their doom loops.
+I find many teams, managers, people know that the system is shit; they don’t know how or don’t have the skills & knowledge to fix it, or they cannot stop because they are already so deep that they are asphyxiating in their doom loops.

-You and the people who work with you want to do their best work they want to eat great cake with the sweet frosting.
+You and the people who work with you want to do their best work; they want to eat great cake with sweet frosting.

-No matter how many times you scrape and add new frosting, the cake (the system you work in) will not change, the behaviors and problems seen, unseen, and felt continue.
+No matter how many times you scrape and add new frosting, the cake (the system you work in) will not change.
+The behaviors and problems are seen, unseen, and felt continue.